How to Apply for SSDI with Kidney Disease: Application Tips

 How to Apply for SSDI with Kidney Disease: Application Tips?

-What should I know about describing your condition on the application?
+What details should I include about my kidney disease symptoms on the SSDI application?

 I am on hemodialysis three times per week, each session lasting 4 hours.
 I am exhausted for 6 to 8 hours after each session.
 Between dialysis days, I have limited energy and constant nausea.
+My GFR is 9.
+I have developed peripheral neuropathy in both legs.

 How ClaimPath Helps?